 Q5 Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or soun above where this relates to soundness.
-(NB Please note that any non-compliance with the duty to co-operate is it will need to say why this modification will make the Local Plan legally compliant or sound.
+(NB Please note that any non-compliance with the duty to co-operate is i will need to say why this modification will make the Local Plan legally compliant or sound.
 It will be helpful if you wording of any policy or text.
 Please be as precise as possible.

-In order to make the Local Plan sound and legally compliant with the NPPF paragraphs 115 and 116, the following allocation of 850 homes from the Harwell East Campus. ?
-Remove the additional allocation of 150 homes from the N of houses from 550 to 400 (including the 125 already given outline permission)). ?
-Include provision of up to 400 no including the 125 already given outline permission), provided that all development is contained within the perimeter by the Harwell Oxford Campus. ?
-Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses in total) to other sites already identified by the Vale of White Horse, for example: ? (a) Valley Park (which has capacity for up to a further 1,200 homes) ? (b) Didcot A (capacity for 425 houses), or ? (c) Land West of Steventon throughout the West Vale in order to encourage and support economic growth and prosperity more equally across to 1000 homes?
-Remove the North Wessex Downs AONB entirely from the Science Vale ?Ringfence? in order to prothe Science Vale fall behind in delivery of its housing targets.
+Summary: Since ?the large scale housing allocations within the AONB have been proposed in order to maintain a 5-that there are the exceptional circumstances required by the National Planning Policy Framework ?
+DCLG (2012), papermission from being refused.
+In order to make the Local Plan sound and legally compliant with the NPPF paragranecessary: ?
+Remove the entire allocation of 850 homes from the Harwell East Campus. ?
+Remove the additional all Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). ?
+North West Harwell Campus (including the 125 already given outline permission), provided that all development is concampus and is controlled by the Harwell Oxford Campus. ?
+Reallocate the 850 homes from the Harwell East Campus Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example assessed as having additional capacity for up to a further 1,200 homes) ? (b) Didcot A (capacity for 425 houses), on houses), or ? (d) Distributed throughout the West Vale in order to encourage and support economic growth and prost the SHMA allocation by 1000 homes ?
+Remove the North Wessex Downs AONB entirely from the Science Vale ?Ring development should the Science Vale fall behind in delivery of its housing targets.